turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 ## Warmup

-With your partner, take 3 minutes to google an ‘action’ actor or movie you like, and find a picture of the actor(s) and their stunt double(s).
-Answer these questions…
+With your partner, take 3 minutes to answer the following questions:
-- What do they have in common?
-- What is different about their jobs?
-- Why does the production company hire this double?
-How does it impact the actors job?
-- When you watch a movie, it is usually obvious that a different human is acting a scene out?
-Does it change your movie-watching experience?
-Explain.
+  - In the regular world, outside of coding, what does it mean to "mock" something?
+  - What do you already know about mocks and/or stubs?
+(What are they?
+Where are they implemented?
+Why are they useful?)

 ## Paired Exercise